stephengaito/documentArchive/bin/Readme.md

 ## Using Textadept commands

-There are three 'ta-x' commands: 'ta-b', 'ta-c' and 'ta-e', starts textadept after sourcing the setuptex script in the beta, current or experimental installation respectively.
+There are three 'ta-x' commands: 'ta-b', 'ta-c' and 'ta-e', each of which starts textadept after sourcing the setuptex script in the beta, current or experimental installation respectively.
 Note that these scripts assume that your root ConTeXt installation is located in the '/usr/local/context' directory.
 If this is not the case then you will need to alter these scripts accordingly.

 ## Using the shell terminal functions